Seongrok-Shin/e-commerce-platform-c-sharp/README.md

 Features

 ✅ User Authentication & Authorization – Secure login/signup using Identity & JWT

-✅ Product Management – Admin panel for adding, updating, and deleting products ✅ Shopping Cart & Checkout – Users can add items to their cart and place orders ✅ Payment Integration – Supports payments via Stripe or PayPal ✅ Order Management – Users can view past orders and track status ✅ Search & Filtering – Search by product name, category, or price range ✅ Responsive UI – Built with Razor Pages / Blazor for a seamless experience
+✅ Product Management – Admin panel for adding, updating, and deleting products

+✅ Shopping Cart & Checkout – Users can add items to their cart and place orders

+✅ Payment Integration – Supports payments via Stripe or PayPal

+✅ Order Management – Users can view past orders and track status

+✅ Search & Filtering – Search by product name, category, or price range

+✅ Responsive UI – Built with Angular for a seamless experience

 ## Tech Stack